 Yes we decided to go on another trip this year!
-We had been invited to join our friends on their camper van road trip in the Western Part of the Alps across northern Italy, France and Switzerland.
+We had been invited to join our friends on their camper van road trip in the Western Part of the Alps.
+The itinerary looked amazing starting from the Gran Paradiso in northern Italy, to Chamonix in France and Switzerland.
 How could I refuse such an adventure?
-The itinerary was looking amazing and it was the best way to end the summer, so without thinking about it twice we decided to join.
-Our friends had an 8-day itinerary, however we could only afford to join for the first part of the trip given the vacation leave left for my husband as well as the expenses incurred in travel during this eventful year.
+This was the best way to end the summer, so without thinking about it twice we decided to join.
+Our friends had an 8-day itinerary, however we could only afford to join for the first part of the trip.
+Mainly due to the vacation leave left for my husband and as the expenses incurred in travel during this year.
 Moreover the Switzerland part proved to be the most expensive as the accommodation is extremely expensive so we only spent 1 night there.

-We landed in Turin Airport and we began to drive north west in the direction of Ceresole Reale, where our friends who had left a day earlier were waiting for us.
+We landed in Turin Airport and we began to drive north west in the direction of Ceresole Reale.
 As we entered the Gran Paradiso National Park the scenery was breathtaking.
 We drove along winding mountain roads and accompanying our trip were several herds of cows, marmots, goats, sheep and horses.
 The waterfalls are very numerous and luckily I was not the one driving as otherwise I would have stopped every hundred metres.
 So we sticked to plan and stopped only at the lake of Ceresole Reale, Lago Serrù, Lago Agnel and then up the Colle del Nivolet to get an aerial shot of the beautiful lakes.